mike99mac/minimy-mike99mac/README.md

 I tried OVOS/Neon, but was not able to get it going after a couple weeks in early 2023.
 I still haven't given up on that platform.
 There is no doubt it will only get better.

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire, but it wasn't well received.
 Thankfully, Ken Smith put it up on github, I forked the code and here we are.
 Ken has been a great help in answering my many questions - Thanks Dude!
-This is just a continuation of *give back to the community* by standing on the shoulds of so many others.
+This is just a continuation of *giving back to the community* by standing on the shoulders of so many thousands of others.

 My environment is a Raspberry Pi running Ubuntu Desktop inside a *boombox*.
-However, it should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
+However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.

 This document is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of the boombox enclosure.
-This document has just the steps to get the software stack running, and it starts from the very beginning.
+This document has all the steps to get the *software stack* running, and it starts from the very beginning.

 One of my mantras is *Less is more*, so I liked minimy as it is a MINI-MYcroft.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```